High-precision and low-depth quantum algorithm design for eigenstate problems: Circuit compilation and gate cost for block-encoding-based methods

+Next, we consider the gate cost for the fermionic Hamiltonian in \autoref{eq:hamiltonian_molecule_general}.
 The fermionic Hamiltonian can be mapped to a qubit form by JW transformation.
 We suppose there are $L$ terms with distinctive coefficients in total.
 To further improve the gate cost in a fermionic Hamiltonian, Ref.~\cite{babbush2018encoding} introduces an accumulator during the Pauli gate query process (Sec.
 IIIB and Fig. 8 in Ref.~\cite{babbush2018encoding}).
-The accumulator will 'accumulate' the effect of the Pauli operators accessed in the previous data queries and save the CNOT gate cost.
-Using this improved select operation, we can reduce the CNOT cost for each Pauli operator $P_{l}$ to a constant independent of the weight of $P_{l}$.
-We will use an optimistic estimate of the CNOT gate cost for controlled-$P_{l}$ operations, which is $5(L-1) + 3L = 8L - 5$ for QSP in the numerical simulation.
+The accumulator will 'accumulate' the effect of the Pauli operators accessed in the previous data queries and save the \textsc{cnot} gate cost.
+Using this improved select operation, we can reduce the \textsc{cnot} cost for each Pauli operator $P_{l}$ to a constant independent of the weight of $P_{l}$.
+We will use an optimistic estimate of the \textsc{cnot} gate cost for controlled-$P_{l}$ operations, which is $5(L-1) + 3L = 8L - 5$ for QSP in the numerical simulation.
 The actual cost should be greater than this value.